 Check out the below graph (by Statista):

-As per this report Instagram influencer marketing will hit $8 billion this year.
+As per a Hubspot report, Instagram influencer marketing will hit $8 billion this year.

 This is because Instagram engagement rates are higher even much higher than Twitter, nano-influencers with less than 1000 followers have an engagement percentage of around 7.2 on Instagram when compared to Twitter which has a rate of 1.4%.